revloc02/dndMarkdown/colver-5e-homebrew.md

 * Encourage the players be **clever** and/or creative.
 * As often as possible describe additional **senses** besides sight (hearing, smell, taste, touch, and inner-feelings).
-* Often **narrate** enemy or player actions, again use the six senses.
-(Matt Mercer)
+* Often **narrate** enemy or player actions, again use the six senses (Matt Mercer).
 * Frequently ask the **players describe** what happened, especially for extreme (1s or 20s, min or max) dice rolls.
 * Do **cut scenes** where you tell the players (not the characters) what the bad guys are doing even though their characters realistically couldn’t know this.
 It makes for a great story (Matt Colville).
 This should _**never**_ be something that takes away player or character agency.
 * Constantly **create interesting choices**, even menial ones, i.e. "From the descending stairs you smell a rank, musty odor and from the east corridor your torches are beginning to flicker from a slight breeze, which way do you go?"
 * Look for opportunities to have characters **build character** and have them write it down.
 (Whenever there is more than one crit or fail in a row, this is an opportunity to start an aspect.)
 * Frequently **compel characters to invoke Personal Characteristics** and give them Inspiration for doing so.
-* Delegate **housekeeping tasks to players**, i.e. tracking initiative, playing ambiance music, recording treasure, etc.
+* Delegate **housekeeping tasks to players**, i.e. tracking initiative, playing ambiance music, recording treasure, scribing names, places, and clues that need to be remembered, etc. This should have a set of rewards.

 \columnbreak